customerio/ciolabs/packages/html-mod/README.md

 #### isFlushed() => boolean

-Returns `true` if the source string is in sync with the AST.
+Returns `true` if the AST positions are in sync with the source string.
+This is automatically managed and primarily for internal use.

 #### generateDecodedMap()